 - You refuse to comply with the company’s doctor recommended treatment plan

 If any of these things take place, expect your claim to be denied.
 And, depending on the circumstances, an experienced Florida workers’ comp attorney may or may not be able to help you.

-Finding An Attorney In Florida For Your Workers’ Compensation Claim
+Finding An Attorney For Your Workers’ Compensation Claim

 Here at Burnetti, P.A., our attorneys specialize in Florida workers’ compensation law.
 We are also very well-acquainted with the insurance landscape across the state.
 This allows us to help you seek the workers’ compensation benefits you deserve.
 If your claim has been turned down by an employer or insurance company, make no delays and contact us right away.

 If you failed to meet any requirements, our attorneys will identify these and help you meet them.
 If the case needs to go to a hearing, our lawyers will work with you to gather the evidence and prepare a case.
 With our attorney on your side, you odds of winning the appeal will be a lot better.